LAR/lincolnbeet_dataset/README.md

 # Characteristics of the dataset
-The lincolnbeet beet dataset is .
 Below, you can find a summary of the overal characteristics of the dataset.
 |  dataset characteristics |  Lincolnbeet |
 |---------------- | ------|
 | **Number of images** | 4402 |